scrtlabs/SecretNetwork/docs/protocol/encryption-specs.md

 If an attacker can create a contract with the same `contract_key` as another contract, the state of the original contract can potentially be deanonymized.

-For example, An original contract with a permissioned getter, such that only whitelisted addresses can query the getter.
+For example, an original contract with a permissioned getter, such that only whitelisted addresses can query the getter.
 In the malicious contract the attacker can set themselves as the owner and ask the malicious contract to decrypt the state of the original contract via that permissioned getter.

 ## Tx Replay attacks